 In 2018, Nigeria's ICT sector experienced substantial growth, contributing 10% to the nation's GDP, a significant increase from just 1% in 2001.

-In 2018, the Nigerian Curling Federation was established to introduce curling as a sport in the country.
+In 2018, the Nigerian Curling Federation was established to introduce curling as a sport to the country.

-In August 2019, Nigeria closed its border with Benin and other neighbouring countries to stop rice smuggling into the country as part of efforts to boost local production.
+In August 2019, Nigeria closed its border with Benin and other neighboring countries to stop rice smuggling into the country as part of efforts to boost local production.

-On 21 December 2019, Ivorian President Alassane Ouattara, Emmanuel Macron, and multiple other UEMOA states announced that they would merely rename the CFA franc instead of replacing the currency as originally intended.
+On December 21, 2019, Ivorian President Alassane Ouattara, Emmanuel Macron, and multiple other UEMOA states announced that they would merely rename the CFA franc instead of replacing the currency as originally intended, undermining Nigeria's plan for the Eco currency.

-At the 2019 World Mixed Doubles Curling Championship in Norway, Nigeria won their first international match beating France 8–5.
+At the 2019 World Mixed Doubles Curling Championship in Norway, Nigeria secured their first international win, beating France 8–5.

-In 2019, the Nigerian aviation industry generated 198.62 billion naira (€400 million), contributing 0.14% to GDP and becoming the fastest-growing sector of the economy.
+In 2019, the Nigerian aviation industry generated 198.62 billion naira (€400 million), representing a contribution of 0.14% to the GDP and becoming the fastest-growing sector of the economy.

 In the 2019 presidential election, Buhari was re-elected.